-Henri “Henkka” Hyppönen is a creative director, author, speaker, TV host, and serial entrepreneur.
-He is the founder of four companies including a problem-solving company that creates products and services using human intelligence and AI.
+Henri Hyppönen is a creative director, author, speaker, TV host, and serial entrepreneur.
+He is the founder of five companies, including his latest start-up that designs data and AI-enabled products and services.

 The Democracy of Creation and the Rise of Intelligent Machines

 We are all creators now.
 In this new era, where humans have more possibilities and machines are more intelligent, our division of work will change.
 Through real-life examples and stories, Henri reveals this new world in the making and how creatives and business leaders can be a part of it.